 (4) Where entry is effected on or into any land, premises or thing under this section in respect of an emergency situation arising in relation to a supply system or other matter for which an energy operator is not responsible, the energy operator may recover as a debt from the person who is responsible for that supply system or other matter the costs of any expenses incurred in dealing with that emergency situation and of making good any physical damage thereby occasioned.

-[Section 48 amended by No. 24 of 1986 s.
+[Section 48 amended: No. 24 of 1986 s.
 22; No. 89 of 1994 s.
 39, 40 and 41; No. 58 of 1999 s.
 83.]

 49. General powers relating to works